SAP-samples/partner-reference-application/Tutorials/43-Multi-Tenancy-Features-Observability.md

       type: org.cloudfoundry.managed-service
       parameters:
         service: cloud-logging
-        service-plan: standard
+        service-plan: dev
         config:
           ingest_otlp:
             enabled: true
           backend:
-            api_enabled: true
+            api_enabled: false
     #...
     ```

-   The parameters `ingest_otlp` and `backend` allow the ingestion of OpenTelemetry data and backend/API access to the SAP Cloud Logging service.
-They are explained in the [Configuration Parameters](https://help.sap.com/docs/cloud-logging/cloud-logging/configuration-parameters) document of the SAP Cloud Logging service on the SAP Help Portal.
+    The parameter `ingest_otlp` allows the ingestion of OpenTelemetry data.
+The `backend` parameter provides backend/API access to the SAP Cloud Logging service.
+Both are explained in the [Configuration Parameters](https://help.sap.com/docs/cloud-logging/cloud-logging/configuration-parameters) document of the SAP Cloud Logging service on the SAP Help Portal.

+    > Note: The **backend.api_enabled** parameter should remain set to false by default to maintain a secure multi-tenant setup.
+Only enable it if absolutely required, as activating backend/API access exposes the OpenSearch API and breaks multi-tenancy isolation.

 2. Add service bindings to all modules that create logs in the SAP Cloud Logging service.
 For the Poetry Slam Manager, the SAP Cloud Logging service instance is bound to the service module, MTX module, and approuter.
     ```yml